ml-cube/ml3-platform-docs/md-docs/user_guide/segment.md

             )
     ```

-- A Segment that includes all samples where the value of the column `X_0` is between greater or equal than 13 and the value of the column `X_1` is strictly less than 24:
+- A Segment that includes all samples where the value of the column `X_0` is greater or equal than 13 and the value of the column `X_1` is strictly less than 24:

 | Field  | Value |
 | --------- | ------- |